What's the difference between screen printing and process color printing?

 Specifications (aka, specs) show the bottle's shape, size, and dimensions of the bottle.
 This gives us a digital idea of how the bottle looks and the printable areas of the bottle.
 A physical sample tells us the actual weight, color, and material the bottle is made of.
 Also, we can run a series of tests to see if it is something we're physically capable of putting onto our machines.

 What are the turnaround times for a project?

 Turnaround times are 2-3 weeks depending on the size of the order and artwork.

 All pricing is custom quoted on receipt of artwork and production volumes.

 About Artwork, Colors, and Formats

-What format do you need the artwork files to be in?
+In what format should the artwork files be submitted?